Jeppe-T-K/itu-data-science-in-production/w08/README.md

 ### Exercise 2: Running a custom model

 Sometimes you can't use a standard SKLearn or similarly supported model, so you have to define your own.
+Since we actually know the data generating function in data_util.py, we could simply create a model that predicts f(x) = x.

 1. <details><summary>Define a pyfunc.PythonModel</summary>